alexbasson/kube-katas/README.md

 ## Doing a Kata

-Please fork this repo to your own GitHub account so that this repo doesn't become populated with solutions.
+Please fork* this repo to your own GitHub account so that this repo doesn't become populated with solutions.

+*For security reasons, the Pivotal org does not enable forking repositories.
+You can work around this by cloning the repo and then changing `origin` to point to your own GitHub account.

 ## The Katas